ethereum/esp-website/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+## Adding ChakraUI to a NextJS project

+[This](https://chakra-ui.com/guides/getting-started/nextjs-guide) is a very clear and step-by-step guide on it.

 ## Learning ChakraUI

-We recommend checking the [official docs](https://chakra-ui.com/docs/getting-started)
+We recommend checking the [official docs](https://chakra-ui.com/docs/getting-started).